TRAINING AT ITS FINEST!

 Is there a qualifying score on the aptitude test?

-Yes, you will be given an overall score of 1 - 9 with 9 being the highest.
+Answer: Yes, you will be given an overall score of 1 - 9 with 9 being the highest.
 You must receive a score of at least a 4 or higher to pass.
-BMS (Below Minimum Score) are a Score below the minimum standard and are not given a numerical score and constitute a fail of the aptitude test.
-With a qualifying score you will receive an oral interview with the Apprenticeship committee.
+BMS (Below Minimum Score) is a score below the minimum standard and are not given a numerical score and constitute a fail of the aptitude test.
+With a qualifying score you will receive an oral interview with the Apprenticeship committee

 If I did not score well on the aptitude test, can I take it again?